 What Are the Benefits of Eating Beets?

 There are some potential benefits of eating beets.
-Beets can help to regulate blood sugar levels and may also help to lower high blood pressure.
-Additionally, the fibre in beets can help you feel full longer.
-Here are some potential benefits of eating beets that you never know.
+Beets can help regulate blood sugar levels and may also help lower high blood pressure.
+Additionally, fiber in beets can help you feel full longer.
+Here are some potential benefits of eating beets that you never knew about.

 Antioxidants are nutrients that help protect your cells from damage.
 They’re found in many foods, including fruits, vegetables, nuts, and grains.
 Beets are a good source of antioxidants.
 One cup of cooked beets provides about 34% of the daily recommended intake for vitamin C and 17% of the recommended intake for manganese.
 Additionally, beets are a good source of other antioxidants, such as alpha-lipoic acid and betaine.
 These nutrients help protect your cells from damage caused by free radicals.
 Free radicals are unstable molecules that can damage cells and lead to chronic diseases like heart disease, cancer, and diabetes.